Dr. Dennis Thombs

 Teaching Areas & Public Health Interests:

 My interests are addictive behavior and public policy approaches to reducing morbidity and mortality related to substance abuse.
-I currently teach doctoral-level courses titled “Evidence-Based Public Health” and “Scientific and Grant Writing.”
+I currently teach “Foundations of Public Health.”

 Professional Activities & Awards: